Assurance of Support

-- of steady trading for at least 24 months before the date you apply
+- of recent steady trading history before the date they apply

-The organisation must be genuine.
-It can’t be set up just to be able to give an assurance of support.
+The organisation must be genuine and not just recently set up in order to give an assurance of support.

-To prove an organisation is genuine we need to see documents that could be:
+To prove an organisation is genuine we need to see: